frankkilcommins/smartbear-mcp/SECURITY.md

 ## Reporting a Vulnerability

-If you find a vulnerability in this SDK, please report it to our [Support Team](mailto:support@bugsnag.com) for review.
+If you find a vulnerability in this SDK, please report it to [security@smartbear.com](mailto:security@smartbear.com) for review.